TBCTSystems/bct-applications-architecture/adr/0002-openbao-to-eliminate-credential-exposure-in-lumia-docker-container.md

 * Enable integration with authentication methods (certs, AppRole)
 * Support for templating and secret rendering
 * Lightweight and container-friendly secret management solution
+* Limited modifications to the established code base.
 ## Considered Options

 * OpenBao